-- 5.4.
-The professional genealogist is only obliged to provide documentation in the form of photocopies, photos or document transcripts if this has been agreed upon and as far as this is permissible. - 5.5.
-Sources must be cited. - 5.5.1.
-The sources shall be cited in a way that any skilled genealogist can find them. - 5.5.1.1.
-The citation must give not only the archive as such, but also the archive storing it, as far as these are not identical. - 5.5.1.2.
+- 5.5.1.3.
+If the archive is not commonly known the address must be supplied. - 5.5.1.4.
 The citation must also include the call number and page or folio number of a source, as far as extant.
-The page or folio number may be left out if the structure of the source makes it evident where to find the entry (chronological or alphabetical order). - 5.5.1.3.
+The page or folio number may be left out if the structure of the source makes it evident where to find the entry (chronological or alphabetical order). - 5.5.1.5.
+It is recommended that the contents and duration of the source are given. - 5.5.1.6.
 Printed sources are to be cited according to international bibliographical standard; this includes at least the author's given name and surname, title, place and year of publication, and if necessary volume number, pages, or if relevant, the key-word in the case of a handbook. - 5.5.2.
-If a source was examined partly, but not completely, it is to be mentioned to which extent it was examined. - 5.5.3.
-The source citation may be summarised if the other items under no. 5.5 are observed. - 5.5.3.1.
+Depending on the client's order and his previous knowledge, an overview should be given in which all available sources are listed and an explanation of how suitable each source was in answering the research questions. - 5.5.3.
+If a source was examined partly, but not completely, it is to be mentioned to which extent it was examined. - 5.5.4.
+The source citation may be summarised if the other items under no. 5.5 are observed. - 5.5.4.1.
 For church records, it is usually sufficient to mention the denomination, place and, if there is more than one in a place, the parish, as long as the entry can be found without undue effort.
-If the entry was found outside the usual order of entries or at an unexpected place, this must be mentioned separately. - 5.5.3.2.
-In addition to the prerequisites given in no. 5.5.3.1. entries for birth/christening, marriage and death/burial may only then be cited without complete source citation, if the professional genealogist himself excerpted it from the respective church book. - 5.5.4.
-If the professional genealogist, partly or completely, lets a third party do the research (e.g. sub-contract, correspondence), the report should mention the sources used by the third party as well as the third party's name. - 5.5.5.
+If the entry was found outside the usual order of entries or at an unexpected place, this must be mentioned separately. - 5.5.4.2.
+In addition to the prerequisites given in no. 5.5.3.1. entries for birth/christening, marriage and/or death/burial may only then be cited without complete source citation, if the professional genealogist himself took the excerpt from the respective church book. - 5.5.5.
+If the professional genealogist, partly or completely, lets a third party do the research (e.g. sub-contract, correspondence), the report should mention the sources used by the third party as well as the third party's name.
+In this case separate reference to sources used is not necessary if the research report from the third party or the written answer provided by the third party is a part of or an enclosure to the research report. - 5.5.6.
 If the research is done by an office with several partners or employees, the persons involved need not be mentioned. - 5.6.
 The citation of place, date and sources must be so extensive that it can be verified or disproved by a skilled genealogist. - 5.6.1.
 In the case of place names, special attention has to be paid if there is more than one place with that name. - 5.6.2.
 A research report must have a form that enables a skilled genealogist to continue the research without repeating work that already has been done. - 5.7.
 Abbreviations are permissible, but should be explained, if they are not common in the report language.